confluentinc/confluent-kubernetes-examples/security/internal_external-tls_mtls_confluent-rbac/README.md

 kubectl get confluentrolebinding --namespace confluent
 ```

-If you'd like to see how the RoleBindings custom resources are structured, so that
-you can create your own RoleBindings, take a look at the custom resources in this
-directory: $TUTORIAL_HOME/internal-rolebindings

 ## Create RBAC Rolebindings for Control Center admin

 Create Control Center Role Binding for a Control Center `testadmin` user.